bham-carpentries/git-novice-python-ci/_episodes/05-history.md

 If we had gone one step further and staged something to be committed, this can be restored by adding the `--staged` flag (by default, it will restore to HEAD):
 ~~~
-$ git restore --staged mars.txt
+$ git restore --staged functions.py
 ~~~
 {: .bash}

 > ## Checkout or Restore?
 >
 > In older versions of git, the command `checkout` was used instead of `restore`.
 Apart from being more
-> confusing, this could lead being in a 'detached HEAD' state if you mistyped the command.
+> confusing, this could lead to being in something called a 'detached HEAD' state if you mistyped the command.
 > Luckily, this should not happen any more unless you want it to!
 {: .callout}

 It's important to remember that we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
 A common mistake is to use the number of the commit in which we made the change we're trying to get rid of.
 In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e`: